The Haunting of Hell House: Production

-In March 1998 the Merlin Film Fund issued a memo to investors seeking to raise more than E£1 million to make the film, then called The Ghostly Rental.
+In March 1998, the Merlin Film Fund issued a memo to investors seeking to raise more than E£1 million to make the film, then called The Ghostly Rental.
 The investment would be supported by loans from National Irish Bank and Ernst & Young would act as tax consultants on behalf of investors.
-To put in a maximum of IR£25,000 (E31,750) an investor was only required to pay IR£7,600 and the remainder would come from bank loans, which would then be repaid when the movie was produced.
+To put in a maximum of IR£25,000 (E31,750), an investor was only required to pay IR£7,600 and the remainder would come from bank loans, which would then be repaid when the movie was produced.
 An individual could then write off 80% of the IR£25,000 against tax, leaving IR£9,600 repayable by the Irish tax authorities.
-After the initial investment of IR£7,600 this guaranteed a profit of IR£2,000.
+After the initial investment of IR£7,600, this guaranteed a profit of IR£2,000.

 The Department of Arts, Heritage, Gaeltacht and the Islands granted the section 481 certificate for The Ghostly Rental subject to strict guidelines.
 These included the stipulations that Irish crew would fill 19 senior positions among the 82 staff involved and that the company must produce audited accounts confirming "the direct expenditure on the employment of Irish personnel and on the purchase of Irish goods and services to be some IR£ 1,121,068".

-The film was shot in Ireland at Roger Corman's studio in Galway and went straight to video.
+The film was shot in Ireland at Concorde Anois, which was Roger Corman's studio in Galway, and went straight to video.

-Irish tax authorities later sent demands to more than 1,000 investors claiming that Merlin Films Group failed to provide sufficient proof that the funds it raised for the production of various movies in Ireland were spent in concurrence with the regulations governing the tax breaks.
+Irish tax authorities later sent demands to more than 1,000 investors claiming that Merlin Films Group failed to provide sufficient proof that the funds that it raised for the production of various movies in Ireland were spent in concurrence with the regulations governing the tax breaks.

 Reception

-Brendan Kelly of Variety wrote that "it's not quite the campy fun it could've been."
+Brendan Kelly of Variety wrote that "Corman takes on Henry James and the results are just about what one might expect.
+[It] is indeed a B-movie spin on upscale Victorian Gothic, but it’s not quite the campy fun it could’ve been.
+There's a decent yarn lurking in here somewhere, though it's smothered by remarkably bad acting, much too dark lensing and leaden pacing.
+Lacking the requisite thrills 'n' spills to please the action crowd, this bloody ghost story will be a marginal video item at best."